kristianmandrup/gun-exec/Readme.md

   }, {
     val: cbEnd
   }], {
+    // override options for this execution context
     logging: false
   })
 ```

-Here we override the logging level of this `execute` context via `logging: false` as the final (optional) argument.
+Here we override the logging setting of this `execute` context via `logging: false` option in the final (optional) argument.

 ## Contributing